SamiraAfrin/SamiraAfrin/README.md

 ### Welcome👋

-I am Samira Afrin Alam, ✨ from captial of Bangladesh.
-I consider myself as a programmer enthusiast and aspire to become a backend developer😄
+I am Samira Afrin Alam, ✨ from captial of Finland.
+I am a software engineer and currently study security and cloud enginnering.
+I aspire to become a devOps and security engineer😄

 ## Short Description: